 Is ISO 27001 best for my business?

 One question larger organisations should ask when considering ISO 27001 certification is which regions your organisation primarily works in.
 Organisations mainly working out of the United Kingdom and Europe are well-suited to pursuing ISO 27001 certification for their business, clients, and partners.
-Whereas organisations primarily working in North America may achieve just SOC 2 certification better.
+Organisations primarily working in North America may achieve just SOC 2 certification.
 SOC2 is a well-known U.S security standard that has established itself as a pretty common business practice.
-Organisations only performing business with U.S.-based businesses and customers should find a SOC2 sufficient.
+Organisations only performing business with US-based businesses and customers should find a SOC2 sufficient.

-The more significant benefit of ISO 27001 in this regard is that the standard is internationally accepted, and the number of organisations adopting the standard is constantly growing at an exponential rate.
-According to the ISO Survey 2020, 44,486 organisations were certified for the standard, 8,124 more organisations than in 2019 and 12,576 more than in 2018 – a clear trend of greater adoption.
+The more significant benefit of ISO 27001 in this regard is that the standard is internationally accepted, and the number of organisations adopting the standard is growing at an exponential rate.
+According to the ISO Survey 2020, 44,486 organisations were certified for the standard, an increase of 8,124 on 2019 and 12,576 more than in 2018 – a clear trend of greater adoption.

 If your organisation is internationally operating, you will need to consider the demands of your customer base and who they are.
-If you are conducting business to business, you should consider whether they require ISO 27001 or SOC2 or even both in the case of a variety due to a more extensive customer base.
+If you are conducting business to business, you should consider whether they require ISO 27001 or SOC2 – or even both in the case of a more extensive customer base.

 Does ISO 27001 matter to my industry?

 When researching ISO 27001 certification, you may have noticed that the standard is generally applied and used by organisations in almost every industry.
 Typically you would think ISO 27001 only applies to IT-based companies, but this is the opposite of the truth.
-Most companies in this day and age already have plenty of information security technologies, such as firewalls, antiviruses, backups, and access control.
+Most companies these days already have plenty of information security technologies, such as firewalls, antiviruses, backups, and access control.
 But often, organisations fail to do enough to uphold these measures.
 For example, they do not teach their employees how to properly use the technology at their disposal and ensure they approach the technologies used with a secure and data-sensitive approach.